This word has been the hope of all believers since Jesus checked out of here at the Ascension. It’s an Aramaic word meaning, “Our Lord will come!”

-Jesus’ return to this earth in His Godhead glory is one of the pivotal beliefs of Christianity.
-This soon-coming event is considered to be essential doctrine in both the Apostles’ and Nicene creeds, repeating what was already well-documented in Scripture, that event being foretold by the OT prophets, Jesus Himself, and His apostles.
+Jesus’ return to this earth in His Godhead glory has been considered one of Christianity’s essential doctrines since the beginning.
+This fact can be substantiated from both the Apostles’ and Nicene creeds.
+Both of them merely echo what was already well-documented in Scripture by the OT prophets, Jesus Himself, and His apostles.

 What’s an Eschatology?